emmercm/www/src/blog/remove-unused-assets-in-metalsmith.md

             └── used.js
 ```

-You can fill in those CSS and JavaScript files with anything, or leave them blank entirely, their contents don't matter, just that they exist.
+You can fill in those CSS and JavaScript files with anything, or leave them blank entirely - their contents don't matter, just that they exist.

 ## Writing the source files